buzden/deptycheck/docs/source/tutorials/t07-beyond-fuel.md

   printLn p_small
 ```

-### Compile, run, and observe.
+### Compile, run, and observe

 ```bash
 idris2 --build RecursionTutorial.idr
 ./build/exec/RecursionTutorial
 ```

 Your output will be random, but it will follow a strict pattern:

 ```text
 --- Generating with a large fuel budget (10) ---